dalemei/AOA/README.md

 # AOA
-Who is the author of ASF(Apache software foundation).
+Who is the author of ASF(Apache software foundation)?